Generalized free energy and excess/housekeeping decomposition in nonequilibrium systems: from large deviations to thermodynamic speed limits: Systems with odd variables

 as in Eq.~\eqref{eq:forcedef}.
 Finally, the EPR~\eqref{eq:eprodd} can be written as the relative entropy between forward and reverse fluxes, as in Eq.~\eqref{eq:eprn}:

-Note that Eq.~\eqref{eq:eprodd} may not have the usual ``flux-force'' form $\epr=\sum_{\rr}\jjrr\ffrr$, as it does in systems without odd variables.
+Note that Eq.~\eqref{eq:eprodd} does not have the simple ``flux-force'' form $\epr=\sum_{\rr}\jjrr\ffrr$, as it does in systems without odd variables.
 This reflects the irreversibility due to different forward and reverse escape rates.